awilderman/HiC/README.md

 ### Convert format of matrix
 convert_format.sh (writes a slurm script to use HiCExplorer to convert hic-pro files to .h5, .cool or .mcool)

-convert_to_Juicer_format.sh (writes a slurm script to convert hic-pro .bwt2pairs.bam to .hic)
+convert_to_Juicer_format.sh (writes a slurm script to convert hic-pro .bwt2pairs.bam to .hic for visualization in Juicer)

 ### Analyze an individual matrix
 1) merge_and_diagostic.sh (writes a slurm script to merge bins e.g. 10Kb merged to 50Kb, 100Kb, 500Kb and produce diagnostic plots that you view to determine the correction thresholds)